sanchopanca/for-else/README.md

 ## Overview

-The for-else library introduces a procedural macro, for_!, that extends the capabilities of the standard for loop in Rust.
+The for-else library introduces two procedural macros, `for_!` and `while_!`, that extend the capabilities of the standard loops in Rust.
-This enhancement allows for an else block to be added directly within the loop, which is executed only if the loop completes without hitting a break statement, closely mirroring Python's for-else construct.
+This enhancement allows for an else block to be added directly after the loop, which is executed only if the loop completes without hitting a break statement, closely mirroring Python's for-else and while-else constructs.

 ## Usage